gbechara/openshift-azure/README.md

-This work is based on https://github.com/derdanu
+This work is based on https://github.com/derdanu and https://github.com/WilliamRedHat/openshift-Azure

 # RedHat Openshift 3.4 cluster on Azure